peterdemin/peterdemin.github.io/source/17_notes/21-a_senior_engineer_s_guide_to_the_system_design_interview_p3.md

 ## Conclusion

 The process explained in the article is very close to what I experienced in interviews with many companies.
-But the more I think about it, calling this a "system design interview" is a misnomer.
+But the more I think about it, the more I realize that calling this a "system design interview" is a misnomer.
-The term is so vague, that you can't tell what's expected of you unless you've read this guide.
+The term is so vague that you can't tell what's expected of you unless you've read this guide.
 The main objective seems to convince the interviewer about your seniority by the way you briefly handwave complex topics.
-Just like with the coding interview, system design interview has very little to do with how you go about day-to-day work.
+Just like the coding interview, the system design interview has little to do with how you go about your day-to-day work.
-It's a separate skill, the ritual that shows that you've prepared for the interview process.
+It's a separate skill, the ritual demonstrating that you've prepared for the interview process.

 ## Links to follow